 This course offers a study of the role of authority in the decision-making processes of the world community, including both the basic constitutive process by which international law is made and applied and the public order established.
 Consideration is given to formal prescription and effective practice with respect to the participants in such processes (nation-states, international governmental organizations, multinational enterprises, and other private associations and individuals), arenas of interaction, bases of power (control over people, resources and institutions), practices, outcomes and effects.
 The principal emphasis is on the many roles of the nation-state.

-This introductory course on the International Law of Human Rights will provide an overview of the standards, structures, and procedures designed to effectuate the international protection of human rights.
-It introduces the concept of legal protection of human rights, its history, foundation, and its contemporary meaning within the realm of international law.
+This introductory course on the International Law of Human Rights provides an overview of the standards, structures, and procedures designed to effectuate the international protection of human rights.
 The course primarily addresses the sources and processes of making international human rights law, encompassing universal and regional legal systems of human rights protection.
-The course will also analyze pragmatic approaches to deal with human rights violations; the distinction between United Nations treaty bodies entrusted with monitoring and enforcing human rights obligations under various conventions, and United Nations Charter bodies, including the Human Rights Council, addressing the promotion, implementation and enforcement of human rights.
+The International Bill of Rights is commonly defined as encompassing the Universal Declaration of Human Rights of 1948 and the twin Covenants on Civil and Political Rights as well as Economic, Social and Cultural Rights of 1966.
+Starting from this normative framework, the scope of the Covenant rights as well as the duties of the States parties will be discussed.
+The course will also analyze the distinction between United Nations treaty bodies entrusted with monitoring and enforcing human rights obligations under various conventions, and United Nations Charter bodies, including the Human Rights Council, with its procedure of universal periodic review, as well as the Security Council and the issue of humanitarian intervention.
 An overview will be given of international criminal law, humanitarian law and their crossroads with the international law of human rights as well as the roles played by nation-state governments, non-governmental organizations and individual actors.

 Human Rights and Religion